rishinair05/COMP370_final_project/codebook.md

 ### 1a.
 Box Office and Financial Performance - Superman

 Definition
-- Box office and financial performance posts specifically about Superman (2025), James Gunn's Superman, or DCU-related box office discussions.
+- Box office and financial performance posts where Superman (2025), James Gunn's Superman, or DCU-related box office is the main focus or has high priority.
+Other movies can be mentioned and compared, but Superman should be the primary subject of the discussion.
 Includes grosses, admissions, drops, forecasts, presales, regional box office, or rankings where the focus is on financial outcomes related to Superman.

 Example
 - id 1mp6ip9 – "Warner Bros.
 Superman has grossed an estimated $249.4M internationally...
 Estimated global total through Tuesday stands at $583.2M."